SesameSesame

 2. Port Access: Dev servers run on localhost, accessible via http://localhost:{port}

-3. Cleanup: Directories are removed when the task completes (unless keepAlive is enabled)
+3. Cleanup: Directories are removed when the session completes

 Advantages